jayoung/MKtests_JY/README.md

 should be 0 changes with a 20% freq filter

 test3b.fa - a single synonymous change at 90%
-should be 1 fixed synonmouse change with a 20% freq filter
+should be 1 fixed synonymous change with a 20% freq filter

 ## 4. test_unusualPolymorphism.fa